kc7bfi/wsrpc-core/README.md

 2. Uses JSON Web Token (JTW) technology for authentication.
 3. Can be used in simple RPC mode or in extended mode where the server can respond early to the client while it continues to proess the request.
 4. Uses RxJava for asynchronous communications.
+5. Can be impleneted in a brwoser using JavaScript.

 # Getting Started